 Philadelphia Fire Department

-The fire was reported around 10 p.m. at the 6200 block of N. 3rd Street.
+The fire was reported at about 8:40 p.m. in the 8000 block of Lindbergh Boulevard.

 Police say an SUV was traveling northbound along Delaware Avenue when it was struck by another vehicle, causing it to flip on its side and trapping a man and woman inside.

 Philadelphia Firefighters Union President Joe Schulle says pictures from several firehouses around the city show firefighters and medics are facing health risks from deteriorating conditions.